- One Day tour, Daily trips to Banteay Srey, Beng Mealea & Roluos Group:

 The layout of the temple consists of three enclosed galleries situated around a central tower, which has now completely collapsed.
 There’s a well-preserved library in the northeastern quadrant, plus extensive carvings of scenes from Hindu mythology and long balustrades formed by bodies of the seven-headed Naga serpent,Roluos is a Cambodian modern small town and an archeological site about 13 km east of Siem Reap along NH6.
 Once it was the seat of Hariharalaya, first capital of Khmer Empire north of Tonlé Sap (as the first capital in the strict sense of the term could have been Indrapura, identifiable with Banteay Prey Nokor).Among the “Roluos Group” of temples there are some of the earliest permanent structures built by Khmer.
 They mark the beginning of classical period of Khmer civilization, dating from the late 9th century.
 Some were totally built with bricks, others partially with laterite or sandstone (the first large angkorian temple built with sandstone was possibly Ta Keo)At present it is composed by three major temples: Bakong, Lolei, and Preah Ko, along with tiny Prasat Prei Monti.
 At both Bakong and Lolei there are contemporary Theravada buddhist monasteries.Or if we have time!
 We travel to Tonle Sap, South East Asia’s largest fresh water lake.
 The lake’s size and volume vary significantly through the year, depending on whether it is the wet or dry season.
 We will take a boat along the lake and see many of the floating villages and people who call the lake home.
 Kampong Phluk!
 A commune and village in Siem Reap Province in northern-central Cambodia.
-It is a village built on stilts on the Tonle Sap.
 The name means “Harbor of the Tusks”.
 The community largely depends on fishing for survival, spending Cambodia’s wet season fishing…Then, with cold drink in hand, we drive back to Siem Reap in comfort.
 To your hotel,

 - Bookings or request!
 Call / What’s App+85569467474 ,